Creamy Italian risotto with chunky pieces of haddock and fragrant fresh rosemary

 This dish is straight from the heart of Northern Italy, with the exception that my version uses haddock and not trout fillets that are local to the shores of Lake Como.
 Trout from Lake Como is certainly a show stopper and I would urge you to try it should you ever be in this part of the world, however, a couple of fillets of haddock also work amazingly well in this dish.
 Plus it’s not an expensive piece of fish, so this lovely, warming risotto is a good option to use for a cheap, mid-week dinner.

-Now that a) my holiday is over, b) the training for the 10k is pretty much done and c) the first wedding cake practice was a success, I can finally get back to some cooking and food photography.
-This being said I still have a day job to go to and lots of work to catch up on, so this risotto was the perfect dish to fit in with my busy days.
-As well as it being one of the more memorable meals we had in Italy I also found that when I came to reproduce the risotto at home it was also quite a simple dish.
+As well as it being one of the more memorable meals I've had in Italy I also found that reproducing this risotto at home was also quite simple.
 The risotto itself is just: risotto rice, finely chopped onion, white wine, chopped fresh rosemary, lemon juice and water.
 I baked the haddock separately then flaked and mixed in.
 I also served this with a side of green veggies just to give a boost of vitamins and minerals and of course to add a splash of colour.

 This dish really provides the best welcome home after a long day and fills the house with the warming scent of rosemary.
 I love the way the risotto grains cling to the meaty chunks of fish and in every mouth full you can taste the full combination of ingredients….it’s just divine.
 Extra wedges of lemon and fresh Parmesan to serve really finishes off the dish nicely and I can assure you there will clean plates all around.